So you’re staying here for vísperas de Año Nuevo?

 No?
 As in there is no camping available?
 The park is closed?

-At camp we played a few games of Yahtzee and Pass the Pigs, sipped on crappy whiskey, shared our New Year’s resolutions, and popped the champagne.
-We missed the actual turn to midnight as we wondered if we’d hear people countdown diez, nueve, ocho, and sang along to Auld Lang Syne playing softly from my iPhone when we realized it was 12:01.
+We played a few games of Yahtzee and Pass the Pigs, sipped on the crappy whiskey, shared our New Year’s resolutions, and popped the champagne.
+We missed the actual turn to midnight while wondering if we’d hear people countdown diez, nueve, ocho, then sang along to Auld Lang Syne playing softly from my iPhone when we realized it was 12:01.

-Michelle and I have spent the last couple of New Year’s together, sharing the famous NYE kiss.
+Michelle and I have spent the last couple of New Year’s together, sharing the famous NYE kiss because society makes you feel like you gotta kiss someone.
 But we had just shared the Patagonian experience, one I will never be able to arrange words beautiful enough to give it justice.
 We hiked up mountains, through mountains, around mountains.
-We stared in silence at lakes so blue I’m not sure the color actually exists, and at giant, colorful, growing glaciers of ice, listening to the loud crashes of growing pains from afar.
+We stared in silence at lakes so blue I’m not sure the color actually exists, and at giant, colorful, growing glaciers of ice, listening to the loud crashes of bigger pains from afar.
 We gazed at southern hemisphere stars at 11:30 pm when it was actually dark enough to see them, confused that we could still see Orion’s Belt.
 We trotted on horses across a rocky beach and watched the sunset that very day.

 I shifted in the tent, thinking about the amazing events over the past few weeks.

 Michelle, don’t take this the wrong way, but I don’t think we should do a New Year’s kiss this year.

 She burst out laughing.